ccnmtl/django-smoketest/README.md

 * support the basic expected set of assert* methods from unittest
 * JSON output
 * time test runs and include in output
+* run tests in a rolled back transaction